Transfer balance cap

 9.2 Transfer balance account

 A transfer balanced account is a record of all transactions that count towards a member's personal transfer balance cap (PTBC) for certain types of superannuation income streams.
-The transfer balance cap for retirement phase income streams is $1.6 million from 1 July 2017, increasing to $1.7 million from 1 July 2021 and further indexed by $200,000 $1.9 million on 1 July 2023.
+The transfer balance cap for retirement phase income streams commenced at $1.6 million on 1 July 2017, increased to $ 1.7 million on 1 July 2021 and further indexed by $200,000 $1.9 million on 1 July 2023.

 The balance of the transfer balance account will indicate whether a member has exceeded their personal transfer balance cap.
 Members will have only one transfer balance account for all their transactions until their death.

 - a member commences their first retirement phase income stream after 1 July 2017

 - a member already has a retirement phase income stream on and after 1 July 2017